yutashio/sfdc_childrelationshipview/README-en.md

 # **Child Relationship Search Page**
-If you use Workbench, you can check the child relations related to the parent object, but it was a little difficult to use, so I created it.🔨🔧
+If you use Workbench, you can check the child relations related to the parent object, but it was a little difficult to use, so I created it.
 Please use it if you like.💁‍♂️
 "Lightning recommended"

 ***